Gressy2113/TRPV6-MG/README.md

 # WTMetaD simulation protocol

-In this work, well-tempered metadynamics (WTMetaD) approach was implemented to calculate standard binding free energy of Mg²⁺ or Ca²⁺ binding to D489-D580 site.
+In this work, WTMetaD approach in multiple-walker configuration was implemented to calculate the standard binding free energy of Mg²⁺ or Ca²⁺ binding to D489-D580 site.

-> * Input files for performing WTMetaD simuations can be found in folders `MDRUN/` in each system folder.
+* Input files for performing WTMetaD simulations can be found in folders `MDRUN/` within each system folder.
-> * PDB files with 21 frames of WTMetaD trajectories of each walker (0-2000 ns, step 100 ns) can be found in `STATE_PDB/` folder.
+* PDB files with 21 frames of WTMetaD trajectories for each walker(0-2000 ns, step 100 ns) can be found in `STATE_PDB/` folder.

 ## Force Field Parameters